RBEGamer/ChemtechHackathon2019/README.md

 ## Hardware for realtime measurements
-Using a fast dac to read out the vibration sensors: https://hackaday.io/project/163069-using-red-pitaya-for-long-time-data-logging
+Using a fast dac to read out the vibration sensors: https://hackaday.io/project/163069-using-red-pitaya-for-long-time-data-logging using the `pyrpl` python package its possible to collect data `up to 50msamples/s`

 maybe something to accelerate the AI https://www.movidius.com